 2. Research your prospects.

-If your salespeople are going to sell effectively, it’s critical for them to understand exactly who they’re trying to sell to.
-While an ideal customer profile will help you narrow your search, it’s important for you to augment that profile with hard data and important insights
+If your salespeople are going to sell effectively, they must understand exactly who they’re trying to sell to.
+While an ideal customer profile will help you narrow your search, you need to augment that profile with hard data and important insights

 For instance, the best salespeople will review the latest news and take long looks at their prospects’ websites and social media profiles.
 This tactic can help them strike up new conversations and show they care.